|

 [C444-35] Bottom view Letters refer to same components as in the top view: “A” shows the front ring – the inner “A” shows the edge of the lip that holds the lens.
 “B” shows the inner ring.
 “D” shows the rear ring, with its breech-lock bayonet for locking onto the body of the Norita camera.
 Note that there are two milled edges: the lower one in this photograph, labelled “A”, rotates the front (Pentacon Six lens) ring; the higher one in this photograph, labelled “D”, rotates the rear (Norita body) ring. |

-| The other problem is that the auto-aperture pin on the Pentacon Six
+The other problem is that the auto-aperture pin on the

-has not been possible to find a way to transfer this action from the lens
+moves sideways.
+It has not been possible to find a way

-Exactly the same problem occurs with the (commercially-available!) adapter
+occurs with the (commercially-available!) adapter for using

-If someone can find a way of solving this problem, many Mamiya 645 owners
+reason.
+If someone can find a way of solving this

-with Pentacon Six lenses will be interested!
+will be interested!

 Here is a picture of a Norita 66 with the Pentacon Six lens adapter attached: |